covid19-hg/covid19hg/src/pages/projects/index.md

       - Marta Alarcón
       - Alexandre Pereira
       - Andre Franke
+  - description: >-
+      The COVID-19 pandemic represents an enormous challenge to the world's healthcare systems.
+The disease is characterized by a highly heterogeneous phenotypic response to SARS-CoV-2 infection, with the large majority of infected individuals having only mild or even no symptoms.
+However, the severe cases can rapidly evolve towards a critical respiratory distress syndrome and multiple organ failure.

+      We believe that the host genetic background plays an important role in COVID-19 susceptibility and progression.
+Compared to GWAS, WES and WGS have the advantage to bring out both common and very rare variants pinpointing directly to possible severity/protective genes.
+Both classical gene burden test and innovative analysis using Artificial Intelligence (such as LASSO Regression and Topological Data Analysis) are planned in order to implement a predictive model explaining COVID-19 susceptibility and severity.

+      Crucially, we are interested in building an international network of participating cohorts, allowing for larger sample size.
+Thus, if you would like to join our consortium in order to contribute whole exome or whole genome-sequencing data, please contact us on the ICDA Slack channel below and fill in the cohort description table [here](https://docs.google.com/spreadsheets/d/1Ah71g2ooPr7r_yqBocmN9LUvuIhyqOn5GOJx3BC9vwA/edit#gid=0).
+    title: WES/WGS working group within the HGI
+    slack-channel: "#covid19-hg-wes-wgs"
+    contact-persons:
+      - Alessandra Renieri
+      - Francesca Mari
+      - Brent Richards
+      - Guillaume Butler-La Porte
   - title: Acute respiratory distress syndrome
     description: >-
       The most severe outcome among COVID-19 cases includes acute respiratory